 PHP was created by Rasmus Lerdorf as a side project, much like Guido van Rossum’s Python, and the earliest work dates back to 1994.

-Initially designed to assist Rasmus in maintaining his own webpage, the PHP has now developed to handle online forms and databases.
+Initially designed to assist Rasmus in maintaining his own webpage, the PHP project has now developed to handle online forms and databases.

 Today, PHP is largely used for server-side web development and has evolved into a general-purpose scripting language that is utilised all over the world.
 It has a sizable open-source software community and is quick, easy, and platform neutral.